 Ferns' hot mango chutney is made from large chunks of fresh, hand-picked mangoes.
 A spoonful of this sweet, spicy chutney makes the perfect accompaniment to traditional Indian tandoori dishes, poppadoms, spiced lamb burgers – and perhaps even shepherd's pie.

 Feeling inspired?
-Find more sauce and condiment recipes here, or take a look at our pots and pans perfect for making a big batch of chutney.
+Take a look at our pots and pans perfect for making a big batch of chutney.